kavanoz64/JTAG-Programming-on-Windows-11/README.md

   UART, SPI and I2C, with a mode switch routing channel A. No counting pins from a `Dn` label and hoping.
-- **Programmed EEPROM.** Identifies itself as "Tigard V1.1" in Device Manager and Zadig, instead of the generic "Dual RS232-HS" that every unbranded FT2232H board reports.
+- **Programmed EEPROM.** Identifies itself as "Tigard V1.1" in Device Manager and Zadig, instead of the generic "Dual RS232-HS" or "Single RS232-HS" that unbranded FTDI boards report.
 Matters as soon as you own more than one adapter.
 - **Series protection resistors** on the I/O lines.
 - **Second channel stays free** for a UART to the same target while JTAG is connected.